Answered By: Ann Mallard Last Updated: Jun 30, 2020 Views: 185

-Ancestry Library Edition - a GALILEO resource, has approximately 4,000 databases including key collections such as:
+Ancestry Library Edition has approximately 4,000 databases including key collections such as:

 - U.S. Federal Census images and indexes from 1790 to 1940